Welcome to our PSHE page!

 Whole School Assemblies

-As well as starting each Jigsaw puzzle with a whole school assembly we have also delivered more information on Mental Health and the children took an active part during Children’s Mental Health Week and Anti-bullying Week.
+As well as starting each Jigsaw puzzle with a whole school assembly we also deliver information on Children’s Mental Health and the children take an active part during Children’s Mental Health Week and Anti-bullying Week every year.